 Factors Influencing Size Of Dividend Payment

-- Year beginning cash value of policy (net of loans).
+- The year beginning cash value of the policy (net of loans).

-- Year end cash value of policy (net of loans).
+- Year-end cash value of the policy (net of loans).

 - Actual mortality and expense rates experienced by the company over the course of the year.